Staying Here FAQs

 - Pack and Plays.

-- While we do not offer medical supplies such as wheelchairs or shower chairs, we can accommodate families with wheelchairs.
+- We do not offer medical supplies such as wheelchairs, shower chairs, or breast pumps or car seats and strollers.

 - Families are responsible for keeping their room in good condition, cleaning up after their family in all areas of the House, and cleaning their rooms and linens as needed.